thousandbrainsproject/everything_is_awesome/scripts/servers/actuators/README.md

 pip install opencv-python pyro5 buildhat
 ```

-This installs OpenCV for camera access, Pyro5 for serving camera data over the network,
+This installs OpenCV for image manipulation, Pyro5 for data transfer over the network,
 and buildhat for controlling the LEGO motors.

 > [!TIP]